IshrakAdit/mqtt/README.md

 3. **Backend** publishes message to MQTT broker over TCP
 4. **Mosquitto Broker** forwards message to all clients on the topic
 5. **User Dashboard** receives message instantly — no polling needed

+- Works in reverse as User sends message to Admin
+- Works in similar way as User sends message to another user

 ---